hoangduytran/blender-manual/manual/render/output/properties/output.rst

    Chooses the method of compression and encoding.
    For a list of all available options see :doc:`video formats </files/media/video_formats>`.

    .. note:: Standards

       Some containers and codecs are not compatible with each other, so if you are getting errors check that your container and codec are compatible.
       Like containers and codecs are sometimes not compatible with each other, some codecs do not work with arbitrary dimensions.
 So, try to stick with common dimensions or research the limitations of the codec you are trying to use.

+Color Depth
+   The exponent value (with base two) for how many colors can be represented within a single color channel.
+   A higher bit depth will allow more possible colors, reducing banding, and increasing precision.
+   Yet a higher bit depth will increase memory usage exponentially.

+   Note, not all file formats support every color depth configuration.

+   :8:
+      Allows 256 levels per channel, resulting in approximately 16.7 million total colors (RGB).
+      This is the most common format for on-screen graphics and standard video.
+   :10:
+      Allows 1,024 levels per channel, resulting in over 1 billion total colors (RGB).

+      *Available for H.264, H.265, and AV1 codecs.*
+   :12:
+      Allows 4,096 levels per channel, resulting in over 68 billion total colors (RGB).

+      *Available for H.265 and AV1 codecs.*

 .. _bpy.types.FFmpegSettings.constant_rate_factor: